yuhonas/off-by-one/notes.md

 ```

 ## limitations
-- only accepts JSON (could be adpated to other interchange formats)
+- only accepts JSON (could be adpated to other interchange formats), there is also JSON parsing logic scattered in a few places that could be DRY'ed up

 # links